googleanalytics/autotrack/docs/plugins/impression-tracker.md

     <td><code>trackFirstImpressionOnly</code></a></td>
     <td><code>boolean</code></a></td>
     <td>
-      When <code>true</code>, an impression is only tracked when the element is first visible within the viewport.
+      When <code>true</code>, an impression for this element is only tracked the first time it is visible within the viewport.
 Set this to <code>false</code> if you want to track subsequent impressions.<br>
       <strong>Default:</strong> <code>true</code>
     </td>
   </tr>